lukeinator42/coffee-roaster/README.md

 To setup the Arduino, simply upload the sketch using the Arduino IDE.
 You will need to add the [MAX6675 library](https://github.com/adafruit/MAX6675-library) and the [ModbusRTU](https://github.com/4-20ma/ModbusMaster) library.
 You can install both of these using the [Arduino Library Manager](https://www.arduino.cc/en/Guide/Libraries#toc3).

 ## Modbus
+Modbus is a serial communication protocol used in lots of industrial equipment, including many industrial coffee roasters.
+This project uses Modbus so that the Arduino can easily interface with Artisan RoasterScope software as well as any commercial coffee roasting software that supports the Modbus protocol.

+The default sketch settings set up a slave at address 1.
+The temperature is published to register 2, and to control the heating element, we can update register 4.
+The heating element reads a value in the range 0<=n<=99.

 ## Artisan Config